 See "Reforming Foster Care Review" for more information.

 The Union Represents Social Workers But Doesn’t Influence The Child Welfare System

 Without any official oversight role over child welfare in Massachusetts, SEIU local 509, which represents DCF social workers, holds heavy sway over DCF policies, procedures, and operations.
+DCF, policymakers, and Legislators frequently point to the Union as a potential obstacle to change.
 While professional organizations certainly have a part to play in protecting workers, SEIU local 509 must be recognized as the strong EOHHS and DCF influencer that it truly is.

-MA Juvenile Courts Function as a Watchdog and Have The Last Word Regarding Children and Youth in DCF Care and Custody
+MA Juvenile Court Functions as a Check and Balance and Has the Last Word Regarding Children and Youth in DCF Care and Custody

 MA Juvenile Court judges make decisions regarding custody of children and youth, termination of parental rights, adoption, and guardianship.
 However, due to several MA Supreme Judicial Court cases, the legal standard to overcome DCF’s decisions is very high, and Juvenile Court Judges in MA have a limited check on DCF’s actions.